ssen7/ssen7.github.io_old/content/posts/making_the_blog.md

 Title: Making the website using Pelican and GitHub: Part 1
-Date: 2019-03-21
+Date: 2019-03-22
 Category: builds
 Tags: pelican, python
 Slug: making_the_blog
 Author: Saurav Sengupta
-Summary: Part 1 of steps to create a website using Pelican and Github.
+Summary: Part 1 of steps to create a website using Pelican and GitHub.
+It covers making a basic Pelican blog.
 Status: published

 <!-- ### Making the blog -->